-- where a company acquires impaired debt and is already connected with the debtor company or becomes connected at the same time; this is subject to an exception
+- where a company acquires impaired debt and is already connected with the debtor company or becomes connected at the same time (CFM35450)

-- where a company already holds impaired debt and becomes connected with the debtor company.
+- where a company already holds impaired debt and becomes connected with the debtor company (CFM35480)

 In both cases, there is deemed to be a release of the ‘impaired’ portion of the debt.
 This gives rise to a taxable credit in the debtor company.
 The normal rule in CTA09/S358 that no credit is brought into account by the debtor when connected party debt is released is disapplied.
 This is referred to as a ‘deemed release’.

-‘Connection’ here has the same meaning that it has in CTA09/S466.
+‘Connection’ here is defined by CTA09/S363.
 If two companies are not regarded as connected because they both controlled by a governmental organisation (CFM35110), or because the creditor holds the debt in exempt circumstances (CFM35130), they are not connected for these purposes.